-By their very nature, LD rides attract riders and horses that are less experienced and therefore more likely to get into trouble than more experienced and conditioned competitors.
+By their very nature, rides of less than fifty miles, attract horses and riders that are less experienced and therefore more likely to get into trouble than more experienced and conditioned competitors.
 I have experienced riders who are of the opinion that since they are only going half as far as the front runners in a fifty mile ride, they only need to be conditioned half as much.
 Therein lies a major misconception, which can and does end in a disastrous situation with the poor horse literally fighting for its life.
 The fundamental misconception here is that the potential harm comes from the distance in the event.
 I find this not to be the case.
 In my opinion, the potential harm in endurance riding comes not from the distance, but from the speed and the manner in which that distance is covered.
 To illustrate my point, let us consider a pleasure ride, pack trip or hunting expedition on any normal horse, suited for trail work.
 I believe that any horse worth feeding can go 25 to 50 miles right out of the pasture, in average terrain, if proper horsemanship is used.
 On the other hand, few knowledgeable persons would expect an unconditioned horse to survive a two or three mile, flat out race, around a track.
 I know of horse deaths, however, that have occurred at amateur, county fair events where people are shocked to see a disaster occurring after a very few miles.
 They have heard about horses racing a hundred miles and do not understand that the hundred mile horses are like the human marathon runner, who stays under the anaerobic threshold until the very end.
 Like the billboards say, “Speed Kills”.
 I feel that it is absolute insanity to require horses to be five years old to go fifty miles, but allow four year olds to race twenty-five miles.
 That rule, in my opinion, shows a fundamental flaw in the thinking of the AERC.
 Back in the good old days, before Biothane, plastic and big Macs, the California vaqueros, didn’t even put a bit in a horse’s mouth until it was four or five years old.
 I hold to the believe that horses should not even be ridden until they are five and then not ridden hard until they are seven or eight.
 The idea of racing four and five year olds on endurance events is as repugnant to me as the racing of two year olds at the track.